Skip to content Skip to footer navigation

 5. Outdoor furniture, shade sails, umbrellas

 Outdoor furniture is designed to withstand the elements, but even its tough exterior could use a little TLC from time to time.
-Pressure cleaning your outdoor setting will take care of algae, mould, dust, dirt and droppings, giving your entertaining space a makeover.

 The same goes for outdoor umbrellas and shade sails: you can spruce up the look of your outdoor space by giving them a good clean with a pressure washer.

-6. Kids' play equipment
+7. Kids' play equipment

 Kids will inevitably lose interest in outdoor equipment, no matter how much you spend on it.
 Renew their interest by giving it a refresh with your pressure washer.
-And if they're still not interested, well, you've now got clean equipment that'll be easier to sell.

 You can also turn your pressure washer on trampolines, especially the vinyl sections that cover the springs.
 A clean trampoline is more likely to appeal to your kids than one that's covered in cobwebs and algae.

-7. Garbage bins
+8. Garbage bins

-Cleaning out your Sulo bin might seem a little OTT, but hear us out.
 If you misread the calendar and put the Christmas prawn heads out too early, you'll be regretting it for months to come.
-And even if you're fastidious with your garbage bin, it'll still develop an unpleasant odour after several years' service.
+And even if you're fastidious with your garbage bin, it'll still develop an unpleasant odour after several years' service, especially now that many councils collect food waste as well.

 Now, if you were to clean your bin by hand, you'd pretty much have to climb into it to reach the bottom.
 Even the most putrid of bin smells couldn't induce most of us to do that.